 The above four chocolate experiences in Grenada can be done at any time throughout the year.
 However, the ultimate chocolate experience in Grenada requires visiting in May for the annual Grenada Chocolate Festival.
 Launched in 2014 by Magdalena Fielden a chocolate lover and proprietor of True Blue Bay Boutique Resort, the Grenada Chocolate Festival last about nine days and provides numerous opportunities to learn about cocoa and chocolate production while exploring Grenada.

-Now with an expanding chocolate industry in Grenada, there are five bean-to-bar chocolate makers and all are featured at the Grenada Chocolate Festival at a wide variety of events showcasing the exciting and unique ways that cocoa and chocolate is used in food, art, beauty, fashion, etc. One of the most relaxing is the chocolate yoga meditation.
-This is a yoga flow class with mindful chocolate eating meditation which sounds a bit odd but is quite a pleasant experience.
+Now with an expanding chocolate industry in Grenada, there are five bean-to-bar chocolate makers, and all are featured at the Grenada Chocolate Festival at a wide variety of events showcasing the exciting and unique ways that cocoa and chocolate are used in food, art, beauty, fashion, etc. One of the most relaxing is the chocolate yoga meditation.
+This is a yoga flow class with mindful chocolate-eating meditation, which sounds a bit odd but is quite a pleasant experience.
 That said, have you tried Grenada chocolate before?
 And if not, will you be heading there soon to partake in one of these five chocolate experiences in Grenada?
-Hopefully YES, and so check out our general list of top things to do in Grenada.
+Hopefully, YES, and so check out our general list of top things to do in Grenada.